Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

    should have failed.

-Two options for dealing with this are to make the cache update in the context of the database transaction (so cache failure triggers rollback), or manage the cache downstream in an event-driven process.
+Two options for dealing with this are to make the cache update in the context of the database transaction (so that cache failure triggers rollback), or manage the cache downstream in an event-driven process.

-The event-driven process sounds appealing, as it also frees up the API application from needing to know how to populate the cache datastore.
-However, the eventual consistency problem here could trigger a _never consistent_
-problem: a delay in removing the deleted item from the cache could result in storing a received item that should have been rejected.
+The event-driven process sounds appealing because it is consistent with the overall architectural pattern employed by Meadowlark.
+However, populating an in-memory cache does not work well in such a system, because the entire data store would need to be hot loaded whenever a new instance starts up.
+Populating a cache data store in this case works best with lazy loading, which means it needs to come from the API application.
+A delete operation could be event driven, but comes with the potential for consistency problems and offers little practical benefit if write operations are already coming directly from the API application.
+Therefore the cache data store modifications need to be inline with the backend transactions.

 Another option is to provide a time-to-live (TTL) that will automatically flush cached items after a certain period of time, thus forcing a continual refresh of